willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Both conspecific and heterospecific competition effects for the growth and survival models increased with intolerance to shade (Figure @fig:crossComp).
 The stronger competition effect of conspecific over heterospecific was consistent for almost all species in both growth and survival models.
 Only two species for growth and three for survival among the 31 presented stronger heterospecific competition than conspecific competition.
-Moreover, *Fagus grandifolia* and *Thuja occidentalis* exhibited positive density dependence for the survival model.
+Moreover, *Fagus grandifolia* and *Thuja occidentalis* exhibited positive density-dependence for the survival model.
 For recruitment, the effect of total stand density increased with shade intolerance among the species (Figure S11).

-![Posterior distribution for the conspecific (red) and heterospecific (blue) density dependence for each class of shade tolerance [@burns1990silvics].
-The more negative the $\beta$, the stronger the competition effect.](manuscript/figs/crossComp.png){#fig:crossComp width=100% short-caption="Posterior distribution for the conspecific (red) and heterospecific (blue) density dependence for each class of shade tolerance [@burns1990silvics]."}
+![Posterior distribution for the conspecific (red) and heterospecific (blue) density-dependence for each class of shade tolerance [@burns1990silvics].
+The more negative the $\beta$, the stronger the competition effect.](manuscript/figs/crossComp.png){#fig:crossComp width=100% short-caption="Posterior distribution for the conspecific (red) and heterospecific (blue) density-dependence for each class of shade tolerance [@burns1990silvics]."}

 The distribution of optimal MAT ($\xi_{MAT}$) and MAP ($\xi_{MAP}$) for the 31 species revealed that the optimal climates for growth, survival, and recruitment were rarely located at the center of the species ranges (Figure S12 and S13).
 Furthermore, most species exhibited some degree of demographic compensation, that is, opposing responses to the environment between demographic rates [@Villellas2015].
 Lastly, the climate breadth ($\sigma$) determined how flat or narrow the performance of species was across MAT and MAP.
-We found among all species that climate breadth increased with range size, demonstrating that species with more range occupancy had larger niche breadths (Figure S14).
+We found among all species that climate breadth increased with range size, demonstrating that species with larger range also had larger niche breadths (Figure S14).
 The exception was the niche breadth of survival over MAT, showing a weak, flat correlation.

 ## $\lambda$ sensitivity to climate and competition

-We used perturbation analysis to assess the relative contribution of each covariate to changes in $\lambda$.
+We conducted perturbation analysis to assess the relative contribution of each covariate to variation in $\lambda$.
 Figure @fig:mean_sens describes the sensitivity of each species' population growth rate to conspecific and heterospecific competition, temperature, and precipitation averaged across all plot-year observations.
 Across all species, $\lambda$ exhibited higher sensitivity to temperature, followed by conspecific and heterospecific competition, while sensitivity to mean annual precipitation was practically zero.
 This observation of sensitivity to the covariates was consistent across all species.